Navigation

 |

-Return to: Home Page Canoeing Pages Routes and Photos Cedarstrip Project Making Seats (April 2001) Sitka Spruce frame pieces for the bow seat (the ruler next to it is 18 inches long).
+Return to: Home Page Canoeing Pages Routes and Photos Cedarstrip Project Making Seats (April 2001)

+The stern seat frame.
 Carving and cutting out mortise and tenon joints.

 Industrial Formulations G2 epoxy was used to glue the frames together.
 Sanding cane holes before varnishing (stern seat).